 Research into Practice lunchtime panel

-Join CLPE and National Literacy Trust for a panel discussion, reflecting on the insights from the week so far and how literacy practitioners can apply these to their practice.
+Join us with guest speakers for a panel discussion reflecting on the insights from the week, and how literacy practitioners can apply these to their practice.

 Exclusive to Full Ticket holders.